-Ordinarily, the effective tax rate at the end of an interim period is calculated using an estimate of the annual effective tax rate expected to be applicable for the full fiscal year.
-However, when a reliable estimate cannot be made, we compute our provision for income taxes using the actual effective tax rate (discrete method) for the year-to-date period.
-For the three months ended December 31, 2016, we used the actual effective year-to-date tax rate in calculating the income tax provision for that period as a reliable estimate of the annual effective tax rate could not be made.
+We calculate our provision for income taxes at the end of each interim reporting period on the basis of an estimated annual effective tax rate adjusted for tax items that are discrete to each period.
+However, when a reliable estimate cannot be made, we compute our provision for income taxes using the actual effective tax rate method for the year-to-date period.
+For the three months ended June 30, 2016, we used the actual effective tax rate method in calculating the income tax provision for the period as a reliable estimate of the annual effective tax rate could not be made.

-Segment Results for the Three Months Ended December 31, 2016 vs. Three Months Ended December 31, 2015
+Segment Results for the Three Months Ended June 30, 2017 vs. Three Months Ended June 30, 2016